 Next up…the hair.
 This was the trickiest part for me and it took a little trial and error (and a few wasted sheets of black paper).
 Just play around with it until you have a look that you like.
 Remember to leave one spot a little open…that’s where Harry’s scar will go.

-I went around the sides with the paper but didn’t cover the back.
+I went around the sides with the hair.

-Next, I started working on the eyes.
-To make circles, I usually just find everyday objects in my house to use for tracers.
+Next, I started working on the face.
+To make perfect circles for the glasses and eyes, I just found everyday objects around the house to use for tracers.